 The government has published guidance for businesses on wearing face coverings.

 Inappropriate use and handling of face coverings could present a risk to food safety and hygiene as well as to the health and safety of staff.
+The government has provided guidance on how to wear a face covering and the hygiene requirements for safe and effective use, maintenance and disposal.

 It will not always be possible to keep a distance of 2 metres.
 In these circumstances both employers and employees must do everything they reasonably can to reduce risk.